kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

   deployment.apps/hashgenerator-dep created
 ```

-That's it, but for revisions sake lets delete it and create it again:
+That's it, but for the sake of revision let's delete it and create it again:

 ```console
 $ kubectl delete -f manifests/deployment.yaml